danielgils/Beginning_Javascript/README.md

-In this folder I have the examples of the book *Beginning JavaScript*
+In this folder I have the examples of the book *Beginning JavaScript* that I used to learn *Javascript*.